Holt's "Locators with Loci" in "Minimal" at the Bourse de Commerce

-Nancy Holt’s 1972 sculpture Locators with Loci is on view in the exhibition Minimal at the Bourse de Commerce, Paris, through January 18, 2026.
-Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traces the scope of Minimal Art through more than one hundred works by forty international artists, many drawn from the Pinault Collection.
+Nancy Holt’s 1972 sculpture Locators with Loci were presented in the exhibition Minimal at the Bourse de Commerce, Paris between October 8, 2025 and January 18, 2026.
+Curated by Jessica Morgan, Director of Dia Art Foundation, the exhibition traced the scope of Minimal Art through more than one hundred works by forty international artists, many drawn from the Pinault Collection.

 Locators with Loci belongs to a series of sculptures Holt began in 1971, when she created her first three-dimensional works—what she called “seeing devices”—that draw attention to visual perception and place.
 The Locators consist of industrial piping welded into a T-shape and are designed to be viewed through with one eye, directing attention to the time-bound processes of vision.
 Developed directly from Holt’s experiments with photography, the Locators provide a means of locating perception itself.